thalpius/Microsoft-365-Incident-Response/README.md

 # Conclusion

 If you are missing any function, please let me know or add a GitHub feature request.
 For more information about what the script can do, check out my blog post at https://thalpius.com

-**Note**: Do not forget to remove the Microsoft Graph Security API permissions once the investigation is over.